Southwest Pennsylvania BotsIQ Volunteer Conduct Policy

 - Individual has been a PA resident for less than 10 years (FBI Clearance Waiver NOT a 10-Year Resident)

-I have read the above Southwest Pennsylvania BotsIQ Volunteer Conduct Policy, Event Agreement and Liability Release form and Social Media and Photo/Video Consent.
+I have read the above Southwest Pennsylvania BotsIQ Volunteer Conduct Policy and Social Media and Photo/Video Consent & Event Agreement & Liability Release.
 I have carefully read, understand and will abide by these standards.
 By signing this, I hereby certify that I have never been charged with violence, or any type of charge involving a child or young person, or if I have, that I have fully disclosed in writing the facts regarding such a charge to SWPA BotsIQ.